Next course starts 29th May 2023 – enrolments now open. 2 spaces left!

 Those entering this program must be able to demonstrate vocational competency in their proposed teaching and assessing area.
 Vocational competency is defined as broad industry knowledge and experience, and may include, but is not limited to, holding a relevant unit of competency or qualification.

 It is recommended that you have good computer skills, including ability to research on the internet and basic keyboard skills to complete assessment templates.
-You will also be working in an online environment.
+You will also be working in an online environment from time to time.

 Australian Qualification Framework – learning outcomes criteria